Trade marks and plants

 Registered plant variety names can not be or include a trade mark that is registered with us in respect of 'live plants, plant cells and plant tissues'.
 Any existing trade mark in these categories will be considered when accepting or rejecting proposed names.

 The Act also does not permit the use of a trade mark for which an application has already been submitted with us.
-If the trade mark application has expired or not been renewed within the given deadline, then that trade mark would be available for a new plant variety name.
-However, if the trade mark has been established as a common law trade mark in use, it would be difficult to see its use as a plant variety name.
+If the trade mark application has expired or not been renewed within the given deadline, then that trade mark would potentially be available for a new plant variety name.

 Applications for plant varieties